Corone (crow): Poseidon

 According to Ovid, one day as Corone was walking by the seashore, the sea-god Poseidon saw her and attempted to seduce her.
-When his efforts failed he attempted to rape her instead, and Corone fled from his rapacious advances, crying out to men and gods, and while no man heard her, "the virgin goddess feels pity for a virgin"; Pallas Athena transformed her into a crow.
-An unspecified time later, she recounted her woes during a conversation with the raven, Lycius, who had grievances of his own.
-She also cited her resentment that her place as Athena's bird-servant was usurped and taken over by the owl, the metamorphosed Nyctimene, where the transformation was punitive.
+When his efforts failed, he attempted to rape her instead.
+However, Corone fled from his rapacious advances, crying out to men and gods.
+While no man heard her, "the virgin goddess feels pity for a virgin"; Pallas Athena transformed her into a crow.

+An unspecified time later, she recounted her woes during a conversation with the raven, Lycius, who had similar grievances of his own.
+She also cited her resentment that her place as Athena's bird-servant had been usurped and taken over by the owl, the metamorphosed Nyctimene, because that transformation was punitive.

 Ovid himself does not mention her by name and simply calls her cornix, or "the crow", in Latin.
 Instead her name proper is attested by an anonymous Greek paradoxographer.

-Other narratives about Athena and the crow
+Other narratives about Athena and crows

-The relation between Athena and crows is not always amicable.
+The relation between Athena and the crow is not always amicable.
 In one myth, after Hephaestus tried to assault Athena and the infant Erichthonius was born from his semen that fell on the earth, Athena put the child in a box and gave it to the daughters of Cecrops, instructing them not to open the box before she returned.
 The maidens disobeyed her, and the crow flew to Athena bearing the news.
-Athena, angered over the ill news the crow brought her, cursed it to never be able to fly above the Acropolis.
+Athena, angered over the ill news the crow had brought her, cursed it to never be able to fly over the Acropolis of Athens again.
+The narrative featuring Poseidon seems to have developed as an elaboration of this version, as otherwise it has no starting-point in a historical cult of Athena and the crow.

-In an Aesop fable, a crow invites a dog to banquet and sacrifices to Athena.
-The dog remarks that this is useless, as Athena dislikes her.
-The crow then answers that Athena might not like her, but she will sacrifice to her nonetheless in order to make amends with the goddess.

-A fragment from the Hellenistic poet Callimachus implies a story, not surviving, where the crow warned the owl (Nyctimene?) against tale-bearing, lamenting that the wrath of Athena is a terrible thing.
+In one of Aesop's fables, a crow invites a dog to a banquet and makes a sacrifice to Athena.
+The dog remarks that this is no use, as Athena dislikes her.
+The crow then answers that Athena might not like her, but she will sacrifice to her nonetheless in an effort to make amends with the goddess.
+A fragment from the Hellenistic poet Callimachus implies the existence of a story, not surviving, where the crow warned the owl (Nyctimene?) against tale-bearing, lamenting that the wrath of Athena is a terrible thing.

-The traveller Pausanias wrote that in Corone, a small town in Messenia in southwestern Peloponnese, a statue of Athena held in her outstretched hand a crow instead of the accustomed owl.
+The second-century traveller Pausanias wrote that in Corone, a small town in Messenia in southwestern Peloponnese, a statue of Athena held in her outstretched hand a crow instead of the accustomed owl.